Snapstromegon/hoeser.dev/src/blog/2022-10-20-nativewapp.md

 :::commentBlock
 I want to make the following clear beforehand:
-I personally really like the content "[the native web][tnw-io]" produces and I recommend their YouTube channel quite frequently to other developers looking for good, german ressources about web and cloud related topics.
+I personally really like the content "[the native web][tnw-io]" produces, and I recommend their YouTube channel quite frequently to other developers looking for good, german resources about web and cloud related topics.

-Also while this blogpost focuses heavily on performance and discovers some heavy improvements in this regard, performance is not everything and as I show it takes quite a lot of work to do codrrectly.
+Also while this blog post focuses heavily on performance and discovers some heavy improvements in this regard, performance is not everything and as I show it takes quite a lot of work to do correctly.

-I also believe that the discussed page is not provide a representative view on their "normal" work and if you think about hiring them, see this post as a love letter to them and not a reason not to work with them.
+I also believe that the discussed page does not provide a representative view on their "normal" work and if you think about hiring them, see this post as a love letter to them and not a reason not to work with them.
 I'm not discussing their page here because it's bad (it isn't), but because they are a public figure and I enjoy their content.
 And since they're web developers, my natural instinct of running lighthouse took over and I saw some options to improve it.

 Also to my knowledge this is "[the native web][tnw-io]" experimenting with new (and old) technologies and therefore it's an easy target (noone is judging you on your first water colors painting).
 :::